If this scheme pleases you, click here to download.

 should be able to:

 State merits and demerits of face-to-face communication.
-State merits and demerits of telephones and mobile phones.
-Outline features of a radio call and a pager.
-State merits & demerits of radio calls and paging.
-State merits and demerits of written communication.
-Identify means of written communication. |
+State merits and demerits of telephones and mobile phones. |

 Oral questions;